-Format: 12 lectures and seminars plus 6 one-to-one project supervision meetings; 3 hours presentations Delivery Method: On-campus/virtual lectures and lab sessions.
+Format: 12 lectures and seminars plus 6 one-to-one project supervision meetings; 3 hours presentations

+Delivery Method: On-campus lectures

 Module Aims: This module will introduce students to some fundamental research methodologies and good practice in research.
 They will undertake background research including a literature review and specify the aims of their MSc project.